COP28 delivers historic consensus in Dubai to accelerate climate action

 Major commitments contained in the final negotiated text include:

-- Building momentum behind the financial architecture reform agenda, recognizing the role of credit rating agencies for the first time, and calling for a scale up of concessional and grant finance.
+• Building momentum behind the financial architecture reform agenda, recognising the role of credit rating agencies for the first time, and calling for a scale up of concessional and grant finance.

-Outside the Global Stocktake, COP28 delivered historic negotiated outcomes to operationalize Loss and Damage, securing $792 million of early pledges, providing a framework for the Global Goal on Adaptation (GGA), and institutionalizing the role of the Youth Climate Champion to mainstream youth inclusion at future COPs.
+Outside the Global Stocktake, COP28 delivered historic negotiated outcomes to operationalise Loss and Damage, securing $792 million of early pledges, providing a framework for the Global Goal on Adaptation (GGA), and institutionalising the role of the Youth Climate Champion to mainstream youth inclusion at future COPs.

 Throughout 2023, the COP28 Presidency has taken bold and decisive steps to deliver beyond the negotiated text through its 'Action Agenda' which spans four pillars: fast tracking a just and orderly energy transition; fixing climate finance to make it more available, affordable, and accessible; focusing on people, nature, lives and livelihoods; and fostering full inclusivity in climate action.

-Under the total Action Agenda at COP28, over $85 billion in funding has been mobilized and 11 pledges and declarations have been launched and received historic support.
+Under the total Action Agenda at COP28, over $85 billion in funding has been mobilised, and 11 pledges and declarations have been launched and received historic support.

 Major Action Agenda achievements, which sit apart from the negotiated text, include:

-- The launch of ALTÉRRA, the UAE’s $30 billion catalytic private finance vehicle, which seeks to mobilize a total of $250 billion for global climate action.
+• The launch of ALTÉRRA, the UAE's $30 billion catalytic private finance vehicle, which seeks to mobilise a total of $250 billion for global climate action.

-- The Global Decarbonization Accelerator (GDA) – a series of landmark energy initiatives across the public and private sectors to speed up the energy transition including:
+• The Global Decarbonisation Accelerator (GDA) – a series of landmark energy initiatives across the public and private sectors to speed up the energy transition including:

-- The Oil and Gas Decarbonization Charter (OGDC), which commits signatories to zero methane emissions and ending routine flaring by 2030, and to net-zero operations by 2050 at the latest.
+• The Oil and Gas Decarbonisation Charter (OGDC), which commits signatories to zero methane emissions and ending routine flaring by 2030, and to net-zero operations by 2050 at the latest.
 To date, 52 companies, representing over 40 percent of global oil production have signed up to it.

-- The ‘Coalition for High Ambition Multilevel Partnerships (CHAMP) Pledge’ to advance the integration of sub-national leaders in climate-related decision making, which has been endorsed by 67 countries.
+• The 'Coalition for High Ambition Multilevel Partnerships (CHAMP) Pledge' aims to advance the integration of sub-national leaders in climate-related decision-making, which has been endorsed by 67 countries.

-- The COP28 Presidency’s receipt of the Global Youth Statement: the collective climate policy demands of children and youth from over 160 countries across the world.
-Its delivery follows a year of youth engagements championed by H.E.
-Shamma Al Mazrui, the first official Youth Climate Champion.
+• The COP28 Presidency's receipt of the Global Youth Statement: the collective climate policy demands of children and youth from over 160 countries worldwide.
+Its delivery follows a year of youth engagements championed by Shamma Al Mazrui, the first official Youth Climate Champion.

 The COP28 Presidency has been clear in its intention to ensure that the agreements made at COP28 are delivered and followed through to COP29 and COP30, with mechanisms to track progress against implementation.
 Already, the Presidency has signed an agreement with Brazil, the host country of COP30, to deepen collaboration and increase climate ambitions by COP30.